alexankitty/clipsync/README.md

 I'm too lazy to put the PKGBUILD up on the AUR.
 You do it.

 ### Most Distros
-Run `./install.sh` with the terminal of your choosing, and then add the `clipsync` to the autostaasdow manager.
+Run `./install.sh` with the terminal of your choosing, and then add the `clipsync` to the autostart of your window manager.
 Alternatively you may use the python build system with `./buildandinstall.sh` but please be aware this script is configured with `--break-system-packages`.
 It is recommended setting it up with your distro's build system, instead.

 ## Why did this happen?